ZohaibAshraf/MOTUS---Arduino-UNO-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 Motus is a robotic three wheeler vehicle with a turning mechanism controlled using Leap Motion Controller.
 The system can be consolidated into three components: Leap motion creates VR-Virtual Reality environment, circuit proceeds and transmits signals, and the DC motors and servo motors provides the feedback.
 All signals transmit through the bluetooth module HC-05 connected to Arduino UNO microcontroller along with the laptop’s bluetooth.
 This system involves the use of both software and hardware.
 A 12 volt DC lithium ion rechargeable battery pack is the only source of power.
 The Motus enhances the human interaction with hardware experience in the real world.

-COMPONENTS:
+COMPONENTS REQUIRED:

 1. RC Car Chasis
 2. Leap Motion Controller
 3. Microcontroller (Arduino UNO)
-4. 2 x DC Brushless Motors
+4. DC Brushless Motors.    x2
-5. 2 x Small Size Wheels
+5. Small Size Wheels.      x2
 6. Directional Wheel
 7. Micro Servo Motor (SG90)
 8. Bluetooth Module (HC-05)